 Get Ready For Higher Prices If New Tariffs Hit Goods From China, Retailers Warn

-Higher prices will be coming to stores this fall, retailers warned, if President Trump follows through with his threat to slap new tariffs on Chinese imports.
+Higher prices will be coming to stores this fall, retailers warn, if President Trump follows through with his threat to slap new tariffs on Chinese imports.

 The White House pressed the tariff threat on Friday, even as Trump announced a new agreement aimed at boosting beef exports to Europe.
 A day earlier, Trump threatened to set a new 10% tariff on $300 billion worth of products imported from China.

-Rising trade tensions prompted another sell-off on Wall Street Friday.
-The Dow Jones Industrial Average closed down nearly 100 points, or 0.4%, recovering from steeper losses earlier tin the day.
+Rising trade tensions prompted another sell-off on Wall Street on Friday.
+The Dow Jones Industrial Average closed down nearly 100 points, or 0.4%, recovering from steeper losses earlier in the day.

 More than 40% of all the clothes sold in the United States are made in China, as are nearly 70% of the shoes and 88% of the toys.

-These items have been largely untouched by the tariffs the president has already imposed on China over the last year.
-But they'll almost certainly be on the target list, if additional tariffs are imposed Sept.
+These items have been largely untouched by the tariffs the president has already imposed on China over the past year.
+But they'll almost certainly be on the target list if additional tariffs are imposed Sept.
 1.

 "What really does set this list of products apart from all of the earlier tariffs are it's basically consumer goods," said Chad Bown, a trade analyst at the Peterson Institute for International Economics.
 "It's clothing, and toys, iPhones.
 All of that stuff has been shielded so far, and that's what's likely on the list this time around."